-Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The consumer unit and meter are located within the hallway.
+Mains supply with the consumer unit and meter located within the hallway.

 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Where seen the plumbing installation would appear to be of PVC or copper pipework.
-Sanitaryware to the shower room comprises of WC, basin and shower cubicle with electric shower unit fitted.
+Where seen the plumbing installation appeared to be of PVC or copper pipework Sanitaryware to the bathroom comprises bath, basin and WC.
+It should be noted that at the time of our inspection the water supply was turned off and drained.
+The report should be read in this context.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

+from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by way of an oil fired boiler located within the kitchen supplying water filled radiators throughout.
-Hot water again is by way of the boiler connected to a hot water storage cylinder located above the boiler.
-The boiler is supplied from a PVC oil tank located within the garden grounds.
-In addition there is an open fire within the lounge.
+Heating to the property is by way of a modern external oil fired combi boiler which supplies water filled radiators throughout together with the hot water directly.
+The boiler is supplied by a bunded PVC oil storage tank located within the rear garden.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Foul drainage is water borne we understand, to a shared septic tank which is outwith the curtilage of the property.
-This was not located nor inspected.
+Connected we understand to the mains drainage system.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors and a heat detector were noted.
+Smoke detection fitted.
 Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat smoke and heat alarms must be ceiling mounted and interlinked.
+A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance, e. g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
-The purchaser(s) should appraise Fire, smoke and burglar alarms Where there is a carbon-fuelled appliance, e. g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
-The purchaser(s) should appraise themselves of the requirements of this legislation and engage with -- -------------------------------- --
+The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.